 While this won't entirely replace careful maintenance of your knives, it can help them keep their edge a bit longer.

-What is your favorite knife brand?
-Let us know in the comments with your preferences and experiences.
+Did you enjoy this guide?
+Let us know in the comments with your favorite knife brand and knives.